Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Print Previewing the Report.

 12. Open the Report in Print Preview.
-Your Report must be loaded with the Values from the Source Query with correct heading Labels and the Report Footer Summary.
+The Report should display the values from the source Query, with the correct heading labels and the Report Footer summary calculated accurately.

-If the selected period exceeds 12 months the Report will open with the data that fits into the maximum number of fields, after showing a message indicating that the selected period exceeds 12 months.
+If the selected period exceeds 12 months, the Report will display a message indicating that the selection exceeds the allowed range.
+It will then proceed to open with the data that fits within the maximum number of available fields.

-If the selected period is less than 12 months, then the rightmost controls will be empty.
-In either case, the Report will open and we can view the contents.
+If the selected period is less than 12 months, the unused rightmost controls will remain blank.
+In either case, the Report will still open, allowing the user to view the available contents.

 Download Demo Database